AnselA01/Fish-Biomechanics/README.md

         -   `spline` - Exploration of spline method with pf09 bones

         -   `thresholdjustification` -Justiifcaiton for chosen thresholdhold to filter noise data

+         - `old` - old files we are no longer directly using for the project

     -   `script` - R source files.